Kalkara: History

-When in 1530 the Knights of St John came over to Malta and established their headquarters at nearby Birgu, they initiated a process of development and fortification of the area, which culminated with the construction of the Cottonera Lines; a massive line of fortifications enclosing the cities of Birgu, Bormla and Isla into the area known as Cottonera, and the construction of Fort Ricasoli at the mouth of the Grand Harbour.
-As the years went by, corsair and Turkish attacks on the Maltese Islands came to a virtual end, and this newly found feeling of safety ensured that Kalkara developed as a suburb of Cottonera, and most especially the city of Vittoriosa (Birgu).
+When in 1530 the Knights Hospitaller came to Malta and raised their headquarters at neighbouring Birgu, they greatly developed and fortified the region.
+This culminated in the Cottonera Lines, a massive line of fortifications enclosing the three cities Birgu, Bormla, and Isla (together named Cottonera), and Fort Ricasoli at the mouth of the Grand Harbour.
+Many decades on, the corsair and Ottoman attacks once typical in Malta hushed, and this new safety allowed Kalkara to become a suburb of Cottonera, particularly, Birgu.

-The population slowly increased and in the 19th and 20th century Kalkara developed into a small yet charming seaside resort while its waterfront and historical centre acquired its current layout.
-During this period Cottonera was a major residential, commercial and industrial hub especially due to the presence of the Drydocks, which were used by the British Royal Navy since the very beginning of their stay in Malta.
-Initially most of the new houses in Kalkara were built as summer residences by people from the Cottonera area where they enjoyed a respite from their busier lifestyles but as time went by and land for development in Cottonera itself became very limited, more people started to settle permanently in Kalkara itself.
-Many of these houses, built between the 1850s and the 1950s, stand to this very day and are locally referred to as Town Houses, which are essentially terraced houses with two floors having a traditional Maltese timber balcony, stone slab ceilings supported by wooden or iron beams and Maltese patterned floor tiles.
-Some of these houses, especially along the waterfront, are more elaborate than others and include three or four floors and also intricate stone carvings.
-This increase in population led to the elevation of Kalkara to an independent parish from Vittoriosa in 1897.
+The population slowly increased.
+In the nineteenth and twentieth centuries, Kalkara developed into a small seaside resort, and its waterfront and historical centre acquired their present layout.
+During this time, Cottonera was a major residential, commercial, and industrial hub, owing in good part to the Drydocks, used by the British Royal Navy throughout the empire's stay in Malta.
+At first, dockyard workers from Cottonera built most of the houses in Kalkara houses as summer residences where they could break from their busy lifestyle.
+But as time passed and land in Cottonera became scarce, more people settled in Kalkara permanently.
+Many of these houses, built between the 1850s and the 1950s, still stand.
+They are locally referred to as townhouses—terraced two-floor houses adorned with a traditional Maltese timber balcony, stone slab ceilings supported by wooden or iron beams, and Maltese patterned floor tiles.
+Some, especially along the waterfront, are more elaborate and include three or four floors and detailed stone carvings.
+The growth in population earned Kalkara the status of independent parish in 1897, separate from Birgu.